-- 1. What are the major causes of decline? - 2.
-What are the relationships between causes of decline and turnaround strategies? - 3.
-What are the relationships between turnaround strategies and firm's performance? - 4.
-Do turnaround strategies mediate the relationship between causes of decline and firm's performance?
+To determine the major causes of decline in Indonesian manufacturing firms as perceived by the Chief Executive Officer.
+2. To investigate the relationship between causes of decline and turnaround strategies.
+3. To investigate the relationship between turnaround strategies and firm's performance.
+4.